cozygene/CONFINED/README.md

 </p>
 </details>

-## 3.4.x
+### 3.4.x
 <details><summary>Instructions</summary>
 The same link from the 3.5.x section will still be of help.
-You may try installing the tools from The coatless professor listed [here](https://github.com/rmacoslib/r-macos-rtools/releases/download/v1.1.0/macos-rtools-1.1.0.pkg)
+You may try installing <a href="https://github.com/rmacoslib/r-macos-rtools/releases/download/v1.1.0/macos-rtools-1.1.0.pkg">these tools</a> from The coatless professor.
 </p>
 </details>

-## 3.0.0-3.3.x
+### 3.0.0-3.3.x
 <details><summary>Instructions</summary>

-Detailed instructions are provided by The coatless professor [here](https://thecoatlessprofessor.com/programming/r-compiler-tools-for-rcpp-on-os-x-before-r-3.4.0/)
+Detailed instructions are provided by The coatless professor [here](https://thecoatlessprofessor.com/programming/r-compiler-tools-for-rcpp-on-os-x-before-r-3.4.0/).
 Open the terminal and make sure xcode and gcc are installed:
 ```
 xcode-select --install